dusty-nv/jetson-inference/docs/pytorch-collect.md

 ## Launching the Tool

-The source for the `camera-capture` tool can be found under [`jetson-inference/tools/camera-capture/`](../tools/camera-capture), and it gets built to the `aarch64/bin` directory and installed under `/usr/local/bin/` like the other programs from the repo.
-It accepts 3 optional command-line arguments:
+The source for the `camera-capture` tool can be found under [`jetson-inference/tools/camera-capture/`](../tools/camera-capture), and like the other programs from the repo it gets built to the `aarch64/bin` directory and installed under `/usr/local/bin/`.

+The `camera-capture` tool accepts 3 optional command-line arguments:

 - `--camera` flag setting the camera device to use
 	- MIPI CSI cameras are used by specifying the sensor index (`0` or `1`, ect.)